Thai court dissolves pro-democracy party over illegal loan | DW | 21.02.2020

 The leaders of the opposition Future Forward party have been banned from politics for 10 years after the Consitutional Court dissolved the party over a $6 million loan from the founder.

-The court ruled the pro-democracy party had broken electoral law by taking an illegal 191.2 million baht ($6 million, €5.5 million) loan from its founder Thanathorn Juangroongruangkit.
+The court ruled that the pro-democracy, and anti-military-junta party had broken electoral law by taking an illegal 191.2 million baht ($6 million, €5.5 million) loan from its founder Thanathorn Juangroongruangkit.

 Future Forward was a surprise force in Thailand's 2019 general election, coming in third.
 It currently holds 76 seats in Thailand's House of Representatives.